JavierMatosD/Restaurante-Simulation/README.md

 - javac \*.java
 - java Main

+Note that completion time may be upwards of one minute.

 The output will look similar to the following: <br>
 Time: 10000 <br>
 Unseated tables: 0 <br>